 Low-cost prototyping is a good thing to do for any product.
 And testing prototypes is a great way to gather data that you can feedback into your product development cycle.
 For example, you can use them to explain ideas to colleagues, or even test ideas on customers for early feedback.
 Super valuable stuff.

 This may be obvious, but so many businesses fall into the feature-trap and just end up specifying products to build without going through this explorative process.
 If you're leading digital products, make sure there's room to create and test prototypes.
 You'll get tons of value and better results.

-McLaren put the driver at the center of the design process.
+McLaren put the driver at the centre of the design process.
 From the sound of the engine to the design of the cockpit.
 They start off with a mindset where they want to create an amazing experience for their drivers, and that then drives their design decisions.

 In a world where everyone wants to transform to become a more digital business, this is exactly the mindset you need.

 To top that all off, McLaren doesn't just design products that drivers find amazing to drive and interact with.
 They also design jaw-droppingly beautiful cars.